Danleigh Borman

-Danleigh Borman (born 27 January 1985 in Cape Town) is a South African footballer who plays as a defender.
+Danleigh Borman (born 27 January 1985) is a South African footballer who plays as a defender.

 Career

 College and amateur

 Borman began his career in the youth system of South African Premier Soccer League side Santos, before moving to the United States in 2004 to play college soccer at the University of Rhode Island.
 He was named A-10 Rookie of the Year in 2004, finishing with two goals and five assists.
-He earned the A-10 Championship Most Outstanding Player Award after helping the Rams to a 2–0 win over St. Louis University in the 2006 Championship Game, and was selected to the Atlantic 10 All-Conference second team in 2007 after finishing his senior season with one goal and seven assists.
-Borman totalled seven goals and 16 assists in 83 games in his four seasons with Rhode Island.
+He earned the A-10 Championship Most Outstanding Player Award after helping the Rams secure a 2–0 win over Saint Louis University in the 2006 Championship Game.
+In 2007, he was selected to the Atlantic 10 All-Conference Second Team after finishing his senior season with one goal and seven assists.
+Over his four seasons with Rhode Island, Borman totaled seven goals and 16 assists in 83 games.

 During the 2006 and 2007 season Borman also played for the Rhode Island Stingrays in the USL Premier Development League.
 In 2006, he led the Stingrays with seven goals, including a hat-trick in a 6–0 victory over the Vermont Voltage on 2 July 2006.